 Vash nodded.
 "Did he say what he wanted with us?"

 She shook her head.
 "No, sir.
 I was trying to figure that out myself.
 Why would he need me to tell him about this place?
 I thought all Aeons were welcome here?"

-"Not all of them," Vash's said.
-"This enclave has served as a sanctuary from the Templars ever since the Purge, but it predates the fall of the Revarian Empire by several hundred years.
+"Not all of them," Zidane said from the right corner.
+"This enclave predates the fall of the Ascendancy by several hundred years.
 In all that time, it's been threatened by people far more dangerous than the Templars."

-Elveron silenced Vash with a look, and the room became quiet enough to hear the frost forming on the windows.
+Elveron silenced him with a look, and the room became quiet enough to hear the frost forming on the windows.

 "We will discuss this matter in private," the headmaster said to no one in particular.
 "Nahlia, we thank you for your cooperation, and you can rest assured, we will find a place for you here in the academy.
 In the meantime, make yourself comfortable downstairs.
-Someone will be along shortly to show you to your room."
+Someone will show you to your rooms shortly."

 Now the true test began.